Self-hosted FAQ

 Note that the right API key and the "--base-url" parameter must be specified for this to work correctly.
 The base URL instructs the pgdash CLI command to send the data to your pgDash server and not the SaaS instance.

 You can share access on a per-dbserver basis using the Team Sharing feature.
-See the Teams page for more information.
+See the page for more information.

 Note that you must configure an SMTP server in /etc/pgdash/pgdash.cfg